First-Time Buyer Mortgages: Your Guide to First-Time Home Financing

 Upon exploring government schemes that offer aid to first-time buyers, the next step is to explore an alternative method to secure your ideal home.
 This alternative includes using a guarantor mortgage, an effective strategy if the first step onto the property market poses a challenge.

-A guarantor mortgage enables someone else, the mortgage provider, mortgage adviser or often a parent or close family member, to ensure they will handle the mortgage repayments if you are unable to.
+A guarantor mortgage enables someone else, often a parent or close family member, to ensure they will handle the mortgage repayments if you are unable to.
+This arrangement doesn’t require the guarantor to live in the property or have any ownership rights.

 This agreement facilitates first-time buyers to secure a mortgage even when their deposit savings are minimal or if their credit history is not flawless.
 The individual serving as your guarantor doesn’t hold any ownership of your property, but they provide reassurance to lenders that the loan is secure.